 • IBT ACER Tests in Arabic

-Our Year 10 and 11 students are currently undertaking a suite of iGCSE courses following Schemes of Work by EdExcel, AQA and CIE Examination Boards.
+Our Year 11, 12 and 13 students are currently undertaking a suite of iGCSE, AS and A Level courses following Schemes of Work by EdExcel, AQA and CAIE Examination Boards.

-Our Sixth Form opened in the Academic year 2020 and will be offering Advanced Levels, the “gold standard” of English education.
+Our Sixth Form opened in the Academic year 2020 and will offer an array of subject choices for the Advanced Levels, the “gold standard” of English education.
 We will also be offering alternate pathways such as BTEC options to suit all our students varied learning needs and choices.

 Our motto is “Let your Light Shine” which underpins our approach to education – enabling young people to realise their full potential and develop their talents for the good of themselves and others.
 Good and effective teaching stimulates a passion for learning in our young people.
 Our well qualified and experienced teachers, from the UK, Ireland, South Africa, US and Canada, India and Middle East, all strive to inspire our students, through their teaching, to become skilled and confident learners.